ModelDBRepository/98902/readme.txt

 mkpar.c enables the user to fill the parameter tables for each cell class in terms of individual channel kinetic properties.

+Version: 20111007 This version contains changes in the sublink.c file.